marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

 ## Task 4: Access the Database Actions interface

-The labs on this workshop assume that Oracle Machine Learning users named **`OMLUSER`** and **`OMLUSER2`** have been created and configured for signing into OML Notebooks, so we need to create them.
+The labs in this workshop assume that Oracle Machine Learning users named **`OMLUSER`** and **`OMLUSER2`** have been created and configured for signing into OML Notebooks, so we need to create them.

 The user named **`OMLUSER2`** is needed for the appropriate demonstration of the permission grants to OML4Py Datastore and Script Repository from one user to another.

-**IMPORTANT:** These users <span style="color:red">are not available</span> by default in any Autonomous Database tenancy, and need to be created.
+**IMPORTANT:** These users <span style="color:red">are not available</span> by default in any Autonomous Database tenancy and need to be created.

-Please follow the steps below to make sure you have these users created in your tenancy prior to running any labs.
+Please follow the steps below to ensure these users are created in your tenancy prior to running the labs.

 The SQL scripts will drop and recreate the `OMLUSER` and `OMLUSER2` user schemas.
-This means that all of the data for those users will be deleted and recreated.
+This means that any data or objects in those users's schemas will be deleted and the account recreated.

->**<span style="color:red">Warning:</span>  Any work and Notebooks that might have been stored previously by OMLUSER or OMLUSER2 users (if you had created them before) will be deleted - so save your work!**
+>**<span style="color:red">Warning:</span>  Any work and notebooks that might have been stored previously by OMLUSER or OMLUSER2 users (if you had created them before) will be deleted - so save your work!**

 1. Connect to Autonomous Database Actions as the ADMIN user